LeafCommunity/TextChain/README.md

 However, in the process of migrating that legacy code, most of names for things (such as method names, and of course, the library name itself) have been updated to stay consistent with Adventure.
-It is a goal of this project to always stay compatible with the latest-released version of Adventure and match its overall naming conventions for component actions and styles.
+It is a goal of this project to always stay compatible with the latest-release version of Adventure and match its overall naming conventions for component actions and styles.